surifirstpin/biplus_documentation/docs/Visualization.md

  - **Dynamic Slope** on selecting the checkbox it will display the potential covered based on the value.For example higher value is referred with bigger slope and lower value is referred with smaller slope.

- - **Load Animation** on selecting the check box the column values in funnel chart will
+ - **Load Animation** on selecting the check box the column values in funnel chart will appear as moving image.

 ##  Gauge Chart :